Pay for Groceries in Full and Earn Zilch Rewards

 As the phrase goes, a penny saved is a penny earned.

-Also, the more you save at the grocery store, the more you can spend money on yourself and others.
+The more you save at the grocery store, the more you can spend money on yourself and other things you might need.

 Bring your bag.